Eve Online maker CCP Games sells to Black Desert Online’s Pearl Abyss for $425 million

 The company started work on another major online game, World of Darkness, but it ran into troubles with Eve Online and scaled back the World of Darkness team.
 It created the Dust 514 shooter, which was part of the Eve universe.
 Eve Online tried to introduce microtransactions in 2011, but they didn’t go over well with players.
 CCP then cut a bunch of jobs.
 In 2014, it shut down a San Francisco office.

 CCP Games raised $30 million from NEA and other investors in 2015.
 It used that war chest to dive headfirst into virtual reality.
-The company published four major games for all VR platforms and generated about $30 million in revenue, Veigar Pétursson said.
+The company published four major games for all VR platforms and generated about $30 million in revenue, Pétursson said.
 The games like Eve: Valkyrie were hits and earned a lot of praise, but the VR headset market sales were a disappointment.

-“It was a calculated risk, and you have to take some risks,” Veigar Pétursson said.
+“It was a calculated risk, and you have to take some risks,” Pétursson said.
 “Overall, it came out very well for the market size.
 We generated $30 million in revenue.
 I would call that a good outcome.
 But I think the market is going to take some years to justify more investments at the scale we would like to do.
 So we decided not to do further development.”

 In October 2017, CCP Games decided it would shut its Atlanta, Georgia VR game studio, and sell off its Newcastle studio, affecting about 100 employees.
-After that happened, Veigar Pétursson said the company made a big strategic change to focus on its core PC games and mobile games.
+After that happened, Pétursson said the company made a big strategic change to focus on its core PC games and mobile games.
 It hired the Raine Group, an investment bank and advisory company, to hit the road and run the strategy by potential investors or buyers.
-During that process, Veigar Pétursson met the Black Desert Online team and hit it off.
+During that process, Pétursson met the Black Desert Online team and hit it off.

 But negotiating a deal was a complicated thing.
 It wasn’t a desperate move, as CCP Games still has about $40 million in the bank.
-Veigar Pétursson said the company has open positions in its London studio, but it isn’t immediately going to expand its staff in a big way.
+Pétursson said the company has open positions in its London studio, but it isn’t immediately going to expand its staff in a big way.

-“But the best time to raise money is when you don’t need it,” Veigar Pétursson said.
+“But the best time to raise money is when you don’t need it,” Pétursson said.
 “That’s why we did this.”

 The $425 million includes both cash and a bonus earnout if certain financial targets are met.
 That’s meant to retain the people in the acquired company.
 CCP still believes it has a lot of potential in Eve Online, which has gone free to play.
 The main focus is to rerelease it in China.